laravel/docs/database.md

         'prefix'    => '',
     ],

-Note that two keys have been added to the configuration array: `read` and `write`.
-Both of these keys have array values containing a single key: `host`.
+Note that three keys have been added to the configuration array: `read`, `write` and `sticky`.
+The `read` and `write` keys have array values containing a single key: `host`.
 The rest of the database options for the `read` and `write` connections will be merged from the main `mysql` array.

 You only need to place items in the `read` and `write` arrays if you wish to override the values from the main array.
 So, in this case, `192.168.1.1` will be used as the host for the "read" connection, while `192.168.1.2` will be used for the "write" connection.
 The database credentials, prefix, character set, and all other options in the main `mysql` array will be shared across both connections.

-You can also decide if a connection should be "sticky" to prevent write/read race conditions.
-When a connection is set to `'sticky' => true,` - once a write action is performed, the connection will continue use the write connection for the remainder of the request cycle for any reads.
+When `sticky` is enabled, it is used to prevent write/read race conditions.
+In replicated databases sometimes you can write a record, but not be able to read it immediately (due to replication lag).
+With `sticky` enabled, once a write action is performed, the connection will continue use the write connection for the remainder of *that request cycle* for *any* reads.
 This ensures data integrity while waiting for the writes to be replicated to your other databases.

+> {note} If you have enabled `sticky` - you need to balance the fact that in some situations if you perform a small write followed by a large read *in the same request cycle* - that large read will occur on your write database connection.
+This is fine for most applications - but you should weight the pros and cons for your situation.

 <a name="using-multiple-database-connections"></a>
 ### Using Multiple Database Connections